imdrasil/jennifer.cr/README.md

 #### Eager load

-As was said Jennifer provide lazy query evaluation  so it will be performed only after trying to access to element from collection (any array method - it realize Enumerable).
+As was said Jennifer provide lazy query evaluation  so it will be performed only after trying to access to element from collection (any array method - it implements Enumerable).
 Also you can extract first entity via `first`.
 If you are sure that at least one entity in db satisfies you query you can call `#first!`.

 To extract only some fields rather then entire objects use `pluck`: